-This creamy avocado mac recipe has finally answered my prayers of discovering a vegan mac and cheese that tastes just as good, if not better, than “real” mac and cheese.
+This creamy avocado mac recipe has finally answered my prayers of discovering a vegan mac and cheese that tastes just as good as “real” mac and cheese.
 And how could it not turn out to be amazingly delicious, when it includes avocado?!

 Avocado’s buttery, creamy texture lends sandwiches and toasts a canvas that can easily be complemented by an array of toppings, but it is also just as delicious alone.
 Paired with herbs like basil and cilantro that complement its color and bring out its richness, avocado is truly the star of this dish.
 The spices used, in combination with the garlic, give this mac a truly cheesy flavor that I could not believe the moment I tasted it.

 And the best part of this avocado mac is that it only takes about 15 minutes to put together!
 While you are cooking the pasta, simply blend together a creamy avocado sauce and prepare the fragrant garlic sauce base in a saucepan.
 Then, combine the three parts.
 And that’s it.

-This version of mac and cheese puts a healthy spin on a classic comfort food, and I definitely did not feel guilty about finishing most of it in one sitting. ?
+This version of mac and cheese puts a healthy spin on a classic comfort food, and I definitely did not feel guilty about finishing most of it in one sitting.

 - 1 cup basil leaves (loosely packed)

-- ¼ cup cilantro
+- 1/4 cup cilantro

 - 1 tsp garlic powder